jlindsey/rutty/README.md

 	$ rutty dsh -a uptime
 	$ rutty -a uptime

-The `dsh` action can accept either a list of tags passed via `--tags` or the `-a` flag, which will run the command on all defined nodes regardless of tags.
+The `dsh` action can accept either a list of tags passed via `-g` or the `-a` flag, which will run the command on all defined nodes regardless of tags.

 Note that any command that has any whitespace in it must be enclosed in quotes.